linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/20 Real Options.md

 This calculation tells us that if widget production were to start next year, we would pay 27 for the project.
 For reasons that will become obvious, we call this the project's static NPV.

 Notice that in the early years, the project has an operating loss.
-If we activate the project today, then next year we will have negative operating cash flows, spending  $0.90 to produce a$ 0.55 widget.
-In addition, at a 5\% rate of interest, the opportunity cost of the $10 investment is $0.50/year.
+If we activate the project today, then next year we will have negative operating cash flows, spending  \$0.90 to produce a\$ 0.55 widget.
+In addition, at a 5\% rate of interest, the opportunity cost of the \$10 investment is \$0.50/year.

 Why is NPV positive if we will be producing at a loss?
 Although the initial cash flows are negative, the widget price is growing.
 The project will become profitable in the future.
 This eventual profitability is why NPV is positive.
 This analysis suggests that we might consider waiting until later to invest.